co-log/co-log/co-log/example/1-intro/Intro.md

 value.
 With such approach, you can modify the way you do logging by simply performing some transformations with the value you have.

-Let's first look at a very basic example of using just `putStrLn` for logging:
+Let's first look at a very basic example of simply using `putStrLn` for logging:

 ```haskell
 example0 :: IO ()